bbarr/governorjs/README.md

 var stateManager = Governor.create({
   foo: fooStore,
   bar: barStore
-}, function(state, hub) {
+}, function(state) {
   // state.foo is fooStore's state
   // state.bar is barStore's state
-  // do things with current state and communication hub })
+  // do things with current state, like render a React component })
 ```